explainers-by-googlers/opener-storage-partitioning/README.md

 ## Non-Goals

 1. Address all breakage resulting from storage partitioning and window isolation.
 2. Force adoption of FedCM and other purpose-built APIs.
+While we encourage usage of these APIs, developers should continue to be able to build cross-site user experiences with popups (taking into account additional friction from end-user privacy protections).

 ## Threat Model